76 Career Overall Rank

 Though his best result was only $10,800, 2015 was a wonderful year for Thomas.
 Nine works were offered for sale and every single one sold.
-By the end of the year his average price stood at $6,799 and although only 19 works have sold for more than this, 12 of these have sold for more than $10,000.
-Other stellar years for this artist were 2003, when 7 works sold for a total of $73,200 and 2007 when 5 works sold for $65,408.
-Even so, of the 25 works offered for sale between 2013 and the end of 2017, all but 2 found a buyer, an indication that whenever one of his works comes up for sale it will be hotly contested, especially if it demonstrates that spare earthy pale white aesthetic so prized by collectors.
+By the end of the year his average price stood at $6,799.
+Until 2018, 19 works have sold for more than this of which 12 had sold for more than $10,000, and of the 25 works offered for sale between 2013 and the end of 2017, all but 2 found a buyer, an indication that whenever one of his works comes up for sale it is hotly contested, especially if it demonstrates that spare earthy pale white aesthetic so prized by collectors.

 Billy Joongarra Thomas (c.1920 – 2012) began painting for Waringarri Arts in Kununurra in 1995.
 He was already in his seventies and like his friend and fellow artist Rover Thomas had spent his youthful years droving cattle on the Canning Stock Route, deep in the remote desert regions of Western Australia.
 He knew his country intimately and never ceased his ceremonial immersion and involvement within it.
 Right up until his final years, he continued to spend long periods ‘out bush’ before coming in to Billiluna or Kununurra again to paint.
 He was revered as a senior lawman and healer, custodian of secret initiation rites and ceremonial songlines.
 By the time he died in his 90s, peacefully, in the aged care facility at Fitzroy Crossing, he had participated in major exhibitions that brought the Kimberley tradition and history to the world.
 His paintings are held in state and private collections worldwide, still commanding high prices as part of a treasured and important indigenous legacy.